published in the Belfast News-Letter on Thursday 23 June 1921

 The brewing quality of barley turns on the the character of the soil, climatic conditions, and the care taken in harvesting and saving it.
 Good Irish barley possesses specific qualities which render it entirely suitable for the production of Irish whisky.
 Thus it will be seen that Dunville's Irish whisky has real distinction, and that its superiority is a matter of fact, not claim.

-This newspaper article was provided by Terry Thompson.
+This newspaper article was very kindly provided by Terry Thompson.

 published in the Northern Whig on 26 March 1921